dreamycactus/tendrils/README.md

 Prototype           - Nov 15
 * Game mechanics working, code structure set up
 * Sample level with full structure, textures, and lighting
-* A fully rigged and simply textured model with at least one animation
+* A fully rigged and simply textured model with at least one animation!!

 Alpha               - December 20
 * Core game mechanics solid